Multimetrics Reports

 To save the configuration and generate the report, click on the blue Create.

-Once the report has been created and programmed, you will go back to the initial screen of this section, where the reports will be stacked sequentially in the reports in the Reports.
-Within the panel is the user can access the generated report by clicking on the name of the report.
+Once the report has been created and scheduled, you will be taken back to the initial screen of this section, where the reports will be sequentially stacked in the Centralized Report Management.

-Next, the user is directed to a new, exclusive window for the report, where the information generated and collected by the system is presented.
-These panels are described in detail in the following section.
+Click on the Name to access the full report.
+The user is then taken to a new report window where the information generated and collected by the system is presented.
+These panels are described in detail in the next section.

-WOCU-Monitoring also enables the automation of report operations, thanks to the ability to schedule their generation and launch based on user-defined criteria using the Scheduling option.
+WOCU-Monitoring also allows for the automation of reporting operations, thanks to the possibility of scheduling their generation and launch according to user criteria using the Schedule button.

 Export of Multimetric Reports